modhtom/CrateMind/README.md

 ### A. Service Port Registry

-Configure your `application.yml` and `docker-compose` with these exact ports.

 | **Service** | **App Port** | **DB Port (Host:Container)** | **Debug Port** |
 | --- | --- | --- | --- |
 | **Order Service** | `8081` | `5432:5432` | `5005` |